 If you don’t have access to a computer in order to rename your photos, write down the names of the photo files on a piece of paper before you come to deliver them.

-- You are also allowed to submit your photos by mail (WeTransfer links only).
+You are also allowed to submit your photos by mail (WeTransfer links only).
 This does not mean you can skip the last CP, you need to personally be present at the CP in order to receive the final stamp on your participant ID.
-Photos delivered by mail need to arrive at our mailbox before the last CP closing time, (22h for DAY event and 24h for NIGHT event).
+Photos delivered by mail need to arrive at our mailbox before the last CP closing time.